tacusci/Tacusci/README.md

 # TVF

-TVF is a website for (Thames Valley Furs).
-It will be created using a custom CMS which will also load and host connections to the site.
+A custom CMS which also loads and host connections to the hosted website.
+I have absolutely no intention of using Javascript for anything.

 ## Deployment